JakeSteam/blog-fiction/_drafts/delusions-of-grandeur.md

 You've got 50ish productive years to do something, if we're generous and you're doing shit from 15 to 65.
 Start off in a low-income / troubled / bad influence family?
 Dedicate at least 5 of those years, likely all 50, to "catching up", since the majority of those around you will have support, advice, and connections you can never have.
 Start off anything other than a straight white male?
 Again take at least 5 years, you will face at best unfair conscious and subconscious decisions.
 Born in an area with high crime, poor infrastructure, corruption?
 The odds are unbelievably against you.

-Fine, you bet on 0 at roulette and won.
+Fine, you bet it all on 0 at roulette and won.
+100 times.
 You're 15, genetically lucked out, family are whatever perfect is, you even live in a stable, wealthy country.
 You are the 1 in 1000 that even has a chance of something impressive.
 What the fuck are you gonna do with all that potential?

 Well, you're gonna blow it.
 You're gonna discover alcohol.
 You're gonna discover a bad all-encompassing relationship.
 You're gonna fall into the bottomless black pit of nihilism.
 You need to do these things to understand human nature, the good, evil, forgetful, and chaotic mess.
 The good news?
 You can do all of these, waste *decades*, and still come back.
 Time is the only asset that matters, you're never out until you're out.